 Therefore, you can look at working in foster care as being paid to do something that just comes naturally to you.
-Of course, there will be additional training to consider, but this is what it comes down to.
+Of course, there will be additional training to consider, like part taking in a diploma of conselling course, but this is what it comes down to.

 It’s A Challenge

 There is no doubt that fostering in Birmingham is a rewarding, wonderful area to work in, but you must not forget that it is also a hugely challenging one.
 There will be extremely hard days to deal with, problems that have to be overcome, and issues that you might not even realise had existed before.